CuBox: Overview

 CuBox is a low-power computer based on ARM-architecture CPU, using the Marvell Armada 510 (88AP510) SoC with an ARM v6/v7-compliant superscalar processor core, Vivante GC600 OpenGL 3.0 and OpenGL ES 2.0 capable 2D/3D graphics processing unit, Marvell vMeta HD Video Decoder hardware engine, and TrustZone security extensions, Cryptographic Engines and Security Accelerator (CESA) co-processor.

 Despite being about 2-inch-square in size, the platform can stream and decode 1080p content, use desktop-class interfaces such as KDE or GNOME under Linux, while requiring less than 3 watts and less than 1 watt in standby.

 SolidRun currently officially only supports Linux kernel 2.6.x or later and Android 2.2.x and later.
 It comes with Ubuntu Desktop 10.04 and Android 2.2 dual-boot pre-installed.

 Newer models

 In November 2013, SolidRun released a family of CuBox-i computers named CuBox-i1, i2, i2eX, and i4Pro, containing a range of different i.MX6 processors by Freescale Semiconductor.

 They have also released a series of caseless i.MX6 models called the Hummingboard.

 CuBoxTV

-Announced in December 2014, CuBoxTV is a mid-range and simplified version of the CuBox-i computer.
-It is designed to exclusively operate KODI (formerly known as XBMC) on an OpenELEC operating system.
+Announced in December 2014, CuBoxTV is a mid-range and simplified version of the CuBox-i computer and runs the RISC-OS operating system although is designed to operate KODI (formerly known as XBMC) on an OpenELEC operating system.